What is Pupil Premium Funding?

 - Training for staff to ensure Pupil Premium pupils are being supported as effectively as possible;

 - support with some after-school clubs and school trips.

+Further information can be found in 'What we are Doing' and 'Success for Vulnerable Pupils' documents.
 This will help the school 'narrow the gap' in academic attainment of Pupil Premium pupils when compared to non Pupil-Premium pupils.
 It will also focus on supporting the well-being of pupils and offering enrichment activities that may not otherwise be open to them.

 Please click to see a further breakdown of how our Pupil Premium funding is spent: